-The Plan adopted a Safe Harbor plan design effective January 1, 2018, which became effective for all eligible employees upon date of hire regardless of employment status.
+The Plan adopted a Safe Harbor plan design effective January 1, 2018.
 Company contributions for employees active as of January 1, 2018 became immediately 100% vested.
 All new future contributions made after this date also become immediately 100% vested.
 A Safe Harbor match was initiated for all match eligible participants, with the Company matching \$1 for \$1 on the first 4% of participant deferrals.